stefanzweifel/alfred-emoji-pack-node/README.md

 > Based and inspired by the awesome [Emoji Snippet Pack](http://joelcalifa.com/blog/alfred-emoji-snippet-pack/) by [Joel Califa](http://joelcalifa.com)

+**Deprecated: The build process has been added to [Joel's repository](https://github.com/califa/alfred-emoji-pack).
+Future releases will be added in that repo.**

 ![screenshot.png](screenshot.png)

 ⚠️ Doesn't support Unicode 10 or 11 yet.
 See [#2](https://github.com/stefanzweifel/alfred-emoji-pack/issues/2) for more information.